GrammaTech/gtirb/CONTRIBUTING.md

 * All commits should involve logical units.
 Please do not put all changed code in one commit, unless it is a very minor change.
 * Work in progress pull requests should have `[WIP]` in front of the Pull Request title.
 * Please document all code written.
 Write Doxygen style comments for methods in the header files, and use inline code comments where it makes sense, i.e. for non-obvious code chunks.
+* All commit messages should be client ready.
+That is, they should all be brief, instructive, and professional.

 Testing Development
 -------------------